kengibson1111/tour-of-go/README.md

 ## Lessons

-* EXERCISE (loops) - not the cleanest code, but it did meet the exercise requirements.

 * switch - basic switch statement.

 * switch (order) - this emphasizes switch statement order and the built-in case break when a statement